Editors: Alison Jenaway, Carol Gregory

 Editorial Advisor: Elizabeth McCormick

 is committed to upholding a broadly based view of the Cognitive Analytic approach and developments within CAT.
 Reformulation considers articles on CAT practice and theory, as well as debates, letters, poems, book reviews, art works and adverts relevant to CAT.
 Contributions by users of CAT are particularly welcome.
 Views expressed by writers are their own and do not necessarily reflect the personal views of the editors or ACAT.
 Editors encourage exchange and debate between differing points of view and for this reason invite readers to respond to articles by writing letters to the Editors with a view to publication.

 Articles should be submitted electronically via ACAT to firstname.lastname@example.org.
 Articles are only accepted at the discretion of the editors.
 The Editors cannot guarantee that a manuscript accepted for publication will be published in any particular issue of the Journal.

 Guidance for submitting articles:

 A very wide format is acceptable for submitting material.
-Articles may be between 250, typically 2,000 and exceptionally and occasionally, up to 5,000 words.
+Articles may be between 250, typically 2,000 and exceptionally for special interest article, up to 5,000 words.
 Letters and book reviews should not normally exceed 1,000 words.
 If substantial clinical material is used, it should be fully anonymised and signed consent forms must be submitted too which demonstrate that the client (or their proxy, in the case of someone too impaired to give informed consent) from whom the material is drawn, has read and agreed the article.